 Marc Brazeau | Editor | Food and Farm Discussion Lab | @eatcookwrite

 PLANT MEAT 2.O GOES MAINSTREAM

 As prediction, this one is a lay up.
-It’s already happening, but 2018 will be the year we go from all the glut of news articles in 2017 starts to convert into sales.
+It’s already happening, but 2018 will be the year we go from the glut of news articles in 2017 and start to see that news coverage to convert into sales.

 By Plant Meat 2.0 I’m referring to the spate of new animal meat substitutes being developed that rely on biotech, big data and other new technologies to go beyond “Vegetarians Only” products like Quorn and Tofurky.
 The two leaders in this space are Beyond Meat and Impossible Foods, both vying to market their plant protein burgers to non-vegetarians, there are others working on other staples.
 New Wave Foods is working on algae based shrimp that seems fairly close to market, at least for popcorn shrimp with shrimp cocktail to follow.

 While Impossible Burgers has aimed its marketing strategy at the taste making elite chefs, Beyond Burger is already in the meat case (not the natural/organic/vegetarian section) in mainstream grocery stores like Kroger and Safeway.
 Starting in January they will be on the menu in 465 TGIFridays.
 They are also bring a plant meat 2.0 sausage to market.
 Meanwhile, as Beyond and Impossible seek to convert carnivores to plant based burgers, Moving Mountains Foods their plant burger at vegans with a little B12 supplementation.

 Still in the wings, however will be lab cultured meat and crickets.
 Another year of research and write ups for cultured meat and write ups and incremental progress for crickets and other insect and insect-like critters.